 With a $175 annual membership fee, this charge card definitely isn’t for everyone.
 But if you have a higher income and do a decent amount of traveling, the benefits and rewards are worth it.

-The benefits are extensive and you can check out my review to learn about them.
-As for the rewards, here’s a quick rundown of what you get:
+The benefits are too involved to be covered here but I encourage you to check out my review for full details.
+As for the ways to earn Membership Rewards, here’s a quick rundown of what you get:

 - 3x points on flights booked directly with airlines.